Sen. Manchin calls for censuring Trump over pressuring Ukraine to investigate his domestic political rival

 The crux of the case against Trump is the allegation that he withheld military aid and a White House meeting to pressure Ukraine to investigate former vice president and 2020 candidate Joe Biden and his son.
 Hunter Biden served on the board of Burisma, a Ukrainian energy company, while his father was vice president.

-The resolution was shared with The Washington Post by a person close to him who requested anonymity to speak frankly.
+The resolution was shared with The Washington Post by a person close to Manchin who requested anonymity to speak frankly.

 The individual said Manchin has been grappling for weeks with how best to respond to Trump’s conduct and the evidence and arguments made by House Democratic managers during the impeachment trial, and eventually he concluded that censuring Trump would be an appropriate course of action.